liamwh/raff/README.md

 ## TODOS

 - [ ] FF: Is codebase flat?
 (Flatten codebase into components)
-- [ ] FF: Identify code volatility per component by using git history
 - [ ] FF: No source code should reside in the root namespace
 - [ ] Map the imports and output a diagram of the dependencies